valhuber/ApiLogicServer/docs/Logic-Why.md

 <figure><img src="https://github.com/valhuber/LogicBank/raw/main/images/overview/rules-vs-code.png"></figure>

-## Why Rules - Velocity, Quality, Agility, Performance

 It's also incredibly repetitive - you often get the feeling you're doing the same thing over and over.

 And you're right.
 It's because backend logic follows patterns of "what" is supposed to happen.
 And your code is the "how".

+&nbsp;

+---

+## Rules: Executable Design

 Declarative logic addresses this by automating the _why_ with spreadsheet-like rules that are 40x more concise than code.
-The 5 rules below (lines 40-49) express the same logic as 200 lines of code [**(see them here)**](https://github.com/valhuber/LogicBank/wiki/by-code).
+The 5 rules below (lines 64-79) express the same logic as 200 lines of code [**(see them here)**](https://github.com/valhuber/LogicBank/wiki/by-code).
 That's because rules are all about "what"
 -- spreadsheet-like expressions that automate the tedious "how":

 <figure><img src="https://github.com/valhuber/ApiLogicServer/wiki/images/logic/5-rules-cocktail.png?raw=true"></figure>